 Stumberg Sports Performance Center Open Hours:

 Home to varsity Basketball and Volleyball competitions, it can host up to 1800 fans.
+It was renovated in 2018 with new maroon bleachers, video scoreboards, and resurfaced court.

 Webster hosts mainly varsity and club sport practices and intramurals competition.